-- vi.
+- x.
+For purposes of the ESIA, the project area of influence (referred to as the 'project footprint') of each subproject can comprise the pump station and yard, drainage areas, waterways and drainage channels, and ancillary facilities such as access roads, disposal sites for dredged materials and solid wastes from pumping stations, resettlement sites, as well as temporary sites needed for equipment parks and materials stockpiles.
+The project footprint for ESIA purposes is different from the technical footprint for resettlement purposes (see paragraph vii).
+The technical footprint overlaps the project footprint, but is typically smaller. - xi.
 The project development objective (PDO) is to improve flood management in selected areas of Metro Manila.
-This will be achieved by the following components: - Component 1: Modernization of drainage areas.
-The component will finance: the rehabilitation of about 36 pumping stations, its appurtenant infrastructure such as flood gates and trash racks, and associated drainage systems; construction of about 20 new pumping stations and improvements to associated drainage systems; increases in water retention capacity within drainage areas; and modern dredging and drainage cleaning equipment. - Component 2: Minimizing solid waste in waterways.
-The component will finance improved solid waste collection services in drainage areas through provision of equipment and tools as well as awareness and behavior change information, education, and communication (IEC) campaigns; and provide equipment at tools at pumping stations for solid waste management and removal of solid waste. - Component 3: Participatory housing and resettlement; The component will finance the resettlement of about 11,500 project affected persons from the technical footprint of about 15 drainage areas, as well as remedial measures for persons that were resettled from the technical footprint before the commencement of the Project and community-based interventions in resettlement sites. - Component 4: Project management and coordination.
-The component will finance project management offices (PMO) responsible for the management and coordination of project activities and consulting services to support the implementing agencies with the implementation of the Project. - vii.
-The Department of Public Works and Highways (DPWH) and the Metro Manila Development Authority (MMDA) will implement the Project, together with local government units, key shelter agencies, and project-affected communities. - viii.
+This will be achieved by the following components: - Component 1: Modernization of drainage areas (US\$375.2 million).
+The component will finance: the rehabilitation of about 36 pumping stations, its appurtenant infrastructure such as flood gates and trash racks, and associated drainage systems; construction of about 20 new pumping stations and improvements to associated drainage systems; increases in water retention capacity within drainage areas; and modern dredging and drainage cleaning equipment. - Component 2: Minimizing solid waste in waterways (US\$48 million).
+The component will finance improved solid waste collection services in drainage areas through provision of equipment and tools as well as awareness and behavior change information, education, and communication (IEC) campaigns; and provide equipment at tools at pumping stations for solid waste management and removal of solid waste. - Component 3: Participatory housing and resettlement (US\$55.76 million).
+The component will finance the resettlement of about 11,500 project affected persons from the technical footprint of about 15 drainage areas, as well as remedial measures for persons that were resettled from the technical footprint before the commencement of the Project and community-based interventions in resettlement sites. - Component 4: Project management and coordination (US\$20 million).
+The component will finance project management offices (PMO) responsible for the management and coordination of project activities and consulting services to support the implementing agencies with the implementation of the Project. - xii.
+The Department of Public Works and Highways (DPWH) and the Metro Manila Development Authority (MMDA) will implement the Project, together with local government units, key shelter agencies, and project-affected communities. - xiii.
 There is a long-list of 139 drainage areas, identified by MMDA, DPWH, and Local Government Units (LGU).
 Out of this long-list five (5) drainage areas (sub-projects) have been identified for modernization during Project Year 1 (PY1).
 These are drainage areas served by: (i) Vitas Pumping Station; (ii) Balut Pumping Station; (iii) Paco Pumping Station; (iv) Tripa de Gallina Pumping Station; and (v) Labasan Pumping Station.
-Vitas, Balut, and Paco are located within the City of Manila, while Tripa de Gallina is located in Pasay City and Labasan Pumping Station is located in Taguig City (see Map at the end of this Executive Summary). - ix.
-A program of rehabilitating and augmenting the capacity of each of the five pumping stations will be implemented starting in PY1.
+Vitas, Balut, and Paco are located within the City of Manila, Tripa de Gallina is located in Pasay City, and Labasan Pumping Station is located in Taguig City (see Map at the end of this Executive Summary).

+xiv.
+A program of rehabilitating and augmenting the capacity of each of the five pumping stations will be implemented, starting in PY1.
 This will involve the replacement of pumps and related equipment with new, more efficient, and higher capacity units.
 There will also be clearing of waterways through dredging and removal of solid waste.